nvpro-samples/gl_vk_threaded_cadscene/README.md

 ### Building
 Make sure to have installed the [Vulkan-SDK](http://lunarg.com/vulkan-sdk/).
 Always use 64-bit build configurations.

+For best Vulkan performance use the vk exe (starting with vk_ ).
+If you are not interested in building the OpenGL & Vulkan combined exe then use the `BUILD_<projectname>_VULKAN_ONLY` cmake option.

 Ideally clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
 You will always need [shared_sources](https://github.com/nvpro-samples/shared_sources) and on Windows [shared_external](https://github.com/nvpro-samples/shared_external).
 The shared directories are searched either as subdirectory of the sample or one directory up.

-Using `BUILD_gl_vk_threaded_cadscene_VULKAN_ONLY` you can disable the OpenGL renderer support in the sample and create a pure Vulkan window using WSI.
-This is recommended if you intend to work foremost with Vulkan.

 If you are interested in multiple samples, you can use [build_all](https://github.com/nvpro-samples/build_all) CMAKE as entry point, it will also give you options to enable/disable individual samples when creating the solutions.